 Long cooking times can diminish the herb’s intensity.
 In this case, I add some at the beginning of cooking time and then I taste and re-season again at the end, adding more herbs if necessary to suit my tastes.

 The secret ingredient here is the tomato paste.
 It adds a major flavor boost and helps thicken the sauce all the while adding to the overall tomato flavor.

 My second flavor boost here is the sweet red wine.
 Oh, it makes this sauce unbelievable!

-Lastly, don’t be afraid of the anchovy paste!
+Lastly, don’t be afraid of the anchovy paste (affiliate link)!
 It doesn’t make the sauce taste “fishy” at all, it’s a salty background flavor note.
-If you do omit the anchovy paste, remember that you may need to increase the salt to make up the difference in flavor.
+If you do omit the anchovy paste (affiliate link), remember that you may need to increase the salt to make up the difference in flavor.

 This quick Homemade Pasta Sauce is rich, deliciously seasoned, and yet still easy enough to make any night of the week.

 - 2 tablespoons Extra Virgin Olive Oil

 - 2 scallions or green onions (white & green part) chopped fine

 - 2 tsp anchovy paste (affiliate link) [See Note 1]